Third Point Investors Ltd - Weekly Estimate Net Asset Value - March 2023

 Publication of Weekly Estimate Net Asset Value

-The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 15thMarch 2023 is:
+The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 22ndMarch 2023 is:

 |CLASS